So, you’ve decided to take on a couch to half marathon training plan?

 Congratulations, that is an ambitious and exciting goal; welcome to the running world!

-If you are new to the sport, you may think that running just entails throwing on a pair of sneakers and heading out the door, but there is a whole lot more to it to do it right.
+If you are new to the sport, you may think that running just entails throwing on a pair of sneakers and heading out the door, but there is much more to it than that.

 From running gear and training time to fueling and hydration, I’m here to give you my best couch to half marathon tips and try and answer any questions you may have.

-I want to ensure you have a safe, healthy, and successful couch to half marathon journey so that when you finish, you are ready for more.
+I want to ensure you have a safe, healthy, and successful couch to half marathon journey so that when you cross that finish line, you are ready for more.

-In this guide, I will answer the following questions and give you couch to half marathon tips to get you on your way, and then to the finish line.
+In this guide, I will answer the following questions and give you my expert running coach couch to half marathon tips to get you through your training schedule and to the finish line.
+We also include the best half marathon training plans out there!

 You already have, with Marathon Handbook!
 You are in the right place to embark on this awesome adventure as we have all the information and couch to half marathon tips you’ll need to cross that finish line.